yashsinha1611/sfdocs_Build_AI/docs/SIEM/siemagent_installation.md

 By default, each SIEM agent has the syscheck enabled and preconfigured, but it is recommended to review and amend the configuration of the monitored host.

-Configuration for FIM check i.e. `<syscheck>` is located in Wazuh agent's config file `/var/ossec/etc/ossec.conf`.
+Configuration for FIM check i.e. `<syscheck>` is located in agent's config file `/var/ossec/etc/ossec.conf`.

 To change the frequency of periodic scans, follow the given steps:
 - Locate <syscheck\> block in the file and update frequency field to desired value.
 Unit of this Value is seconds.